 If you are receiving SSDI, then your spouse can work while you work receive benefits.
 SSDI is based on your own work record, not household income.
 Because of this, your spouse’s income from working will not impact your SSDI.

 If you are receiving Supplemental Security Income (SSI), then you may have trouble maintaining disability benefits while your spouse works.
 SSI is for those with an extreme financial need.
-The SSA will evaluate your household income, including your spouse’s income.
-If your spouse’s income, your income, and assets exceed the SSA’s income limits for SSI, then your benefits may be reduced or even stopped.
+The Social Security Administration (SSA) will evaluate your household income, including your spouse’s income.
+If your spouse’s income, your income, and assets exceed the SSA’s income limits for Supplemental Security Income (SSI), then your benefits may be reduced or even stopped.

 Who Is Considered a Spouse?